fietec/cson.h/README.md

 bool cson_lex_expect(CsonLexer *lexer, CsonToken *token, (CsonTokenType) ...); // (macro)
 bool cson_lex_extract(CsonToken *token, char *buffer, size_t buffer_size);
 ```
-To learn how to use the lexer, refer to [cleks2.h](https://github.com/fietec/cleks2.h), which is a general purpose version of  the `CsonLexer`.
+To learn how to use the lexer, refer to [jexc.h](https://github.com/fietec/jexc.h), which is a standalone version of the `CsonLexer`.

 ### Examples
 #### Parsing and modification